Bartholomey/the_lake_redoubt/julija/the_horror_story.md

 No ...
 There is no black dress to be found.
 The closet holds ... her past clothes ... but she must not open it.

 “I think the next night is the final night: my death.
-What is wrong with my life? *Stares at the edge of the forest.* “There is no final evening.
+What is wrong with my life?” *Stares at the edge of the forest.* “There is no final evening.
 Just endlessness.
 Or is it?
 Perhaps one day ...”

 **225**

 The house produces no sound.
 The deafening silence.

 “My finger-nails have become pale like my skin ...
-Why?
+Why?”

 It’s so beautiful outside: the blue-grey sky ... and the green meadow, forest ...
 “So beautiful.”

 Her eyes are always half-closed.
 Her eye-lashes are so long, so long.
 A friend would say, “Cut your eye-lashes.”

-Covering her pale blue eyes after she wakes up.
-“Stop.
+*Covering her pale blue eyes after she wakes up.* “Stop.
 Stop.
 Stop staring at me.
 I can’t live like this any more.
 Too bright ...
 Why is this world so bright ...
 Today ...
 Wait – what do I do today?
 Oh ...
 I need to die.
 But why doesn’t it work ...
 Nothing works: drowning in the bath ... does not work.
 Slashing my throat with a kitchen knife?
-But that’s disgusting ...
+But that’s disgusting ...”

 A voice: “One day, you will die.”